pletfix/oauth-plugin/README.md

 ### User Authentication

-Enter the following URL into your Browser to redirect to the login screen on your OAuth provider:
+Enter the following URL into your Browser to redirect to the login screen to your OAuth provider:

     https://<your-application>/oauth/<provider>/login